Talks for Astronomical Societies

 Duration: Talks typically last for about an hour, which includes about 15 minutes for questions/discussion, but this can be varied if you wish.

-Cost: I do not charge a fee to Astronomical Societies, but ask that the cost of travel from base (nr Fordingbridge, Hants, at £0.35/mile) and, if appropriate, overnight accomodation, is met by the Astronomical Society.
+Cost: I do not charge a fee to Astronomical Societies, but ask that the cost of travel from base (nr Fordingbridge, Hants) at actual public transport cost or AA "running costs" rate (depending on transport used) and, if appropriate, overnight accommodation, is met by the Astronomical Society.

 Queries/Booking: See the bottom of this page.

 *NEW* Ten Ways the Universe Tries to Kill You

 From gamma-ray bursts to asteroid impacts, an overview of cataclysmic events.
 This light-hearted but scientifically robust approach incorporates a lot of fundamental cosmological processes, from stellar evolution to galactic interaction.
 It is appropriate for both beginning and intermediate amateur astronomers.

 The binocular is not limited to being a beginner's instrument and an adjunct to a telescope, but is an exceptionally valuable astronomical instrument in its own right.
 Discover how to choose and use binoculars for astronomy.
 I will bring a number of binoculars and mounting options for the "hands on" experience.

 This illustrated talk traces the development of ideas about the cosmos from the dawn of history to the 1st Century CE.

 Galileo famously muttered, "And yet, it moves."
 There was, however, no direct evidence of this until almost a century after his death, when James Bradley accidentally discovered the aberration of starlight whilst trying to determine stellar distances.
 This talk traces the story of heliocentricity.